2019 Land & Sea Festival

 At the September 19th, 2018 Mental Health & Community Wellbeing FEAST, local illustrator Rose Ranada was awarded $850 to support her in creating a gallery that uses shadow imagery to contrast stories of despair and hope.
-Rose is currently preparing the gallery and will be showcasing it to the community in spring 2019.
+Rose is currently preparing the gallery.

 At the July 13th, 2018 FEAST, held in conjunction with the Moana Lani Festival, local pianist Monika Haar was awarded $700 to support her creation of a piano piece and accompanying short film (titled “Transparency”) to bring awareness to the lifespan of plastic and its impact on marine life.
-Monika has recently finished Transparency and will be screening it soon in Hawaii.
+Monika completed Transparency in early 2019 and screened it during the 2019 Honolulu Biennial.

 “The Finch Will Flourish” / Hallway of Hope

 At the May 10th FEAST, local artist and art educator Boz Schurr was awarded $800 to support her ongoing “Hallway of Hope” project.
 This project involves working with her students to create murals in Child & Family Service facilities that house women, children, and families freeing crisis situations.
 Boz Shurr also cultivated the June FEAST exhibition, The Finch Will Flourish.
 This exhibition focused on transforming public and private spaces into places that feel safe and inviting.
 The exhibition ran from June 1-15th, 2018 at the ARTS at Marks Garage, and included a First Friday opening celebration, community talk story, and film screening.